 Part 1 :: The End of our American Dream

-We loved living the fast-paced American life, where for 5 years we spent every second weekend vending at the biggest comic conventions from San Diego Comic-Con, to Anime Expo in Los Angeles, to New York Comic-Con.
-It was our dream for many years when we lived in Canada, to sell at those events, and we were lucky enough to do it.
-We met many amazing customers across the US, some even came back year after year to buy our merch, talk to us, or even just to wave hello.
+We loved living the fast-paced American life, where for 5 years we spent every other weekend vending at the biggest comic conventions from San Diego Comic-Con, to Anime Expo in Los Angeles, to New York Comic-Con.
+It was our dream for many years when we lived in Canada, to sell at those events, and we were lucky enough to experience it!
+We met many amazing customers across the US, some even came back year after year to buy our merch, talk to us, or even just to say hi.
 We miss you all.
 (Image below from New York ComicCon 2018:)

 Both of us being immigrants and having seen first hand the negative ripple effects of the US government’s policy changes, we did not feel welcomed anymore.
 We originally planned to stay in the US for a minimum of 10-15 years, but with our visa renewal looming in April 2019, we began to consider a possible exit strategy.
-If we wanted to continue Akumu Ink, we could not go back to Canada due to its smaller market, so our next location would have to be somewhere in Europe.
+If we wanted to continue Akumu Ink, we could not go back to Canada due to its smaller market and very high shipping prices, so our next location would have to be somewhere in Europe.
 We considered the UK, but with BREXIT happening, our next best choice was the Netherlands.
-Immediately, we contacted an immigration lawyer in Amsterdam who told us to move across the pond and start the application from within the Netherlands.
+Immediately, we contacted an immigration lawyer in Amsterdam who told us to move there and start the application from within the Netherlands.
 The finality of this meant that we had to close our warehouse in the US and start over in a new country.
 (Below image is our warehouse in Chino, California:)

 Part 2 :: The move from California to the Netherlands

-In January 2019, we packed our warehouse into a 40’ container, with the rest of our belongings.
+In January 2019, not really sure if we were making a good decision, we packed our warehouse into a 40’ container, with the rest of our belongings.
 Everything was sent on a ship headed for Europe.

 The self-employment application for the Netherlands has a success rate of 7%, so we were taking a big risk of possibly being turned back to Canada.
-Because of this insecurity, we did not create new merchandise; but despite it, we kept forcing ourselves to create new designs, print, and ship them in a brand new country, just by the two of us.
+Because of this insecurity, we did not create new merchandise; but despite it, we kept forcing ourselves to stay positive and create new designs, print, and ship them to all our wonderful customers.

 When Covid hit in the beginning of 2020, we entered another level of stress and depression that we had never experienced before.
-Everyday was like a dark tunnel not knowing if we would be allowed to stay in Europe, or if we would be required to pack up our dreams, return to Canada, and shut down Akumu Ink, all during a global pandemic.
+We still didn't have the visa yet, so the possibility of being asked to leave Europe was always at the forefront of our minds.
+Everyday was like a dark tunnel, not knowing if we would be allowed to stay in Europe, or if we would be required to pack up our dreams, return to Canada, and shut down Akumu Ink forever, all during a global pandemic.
 We took 1.5 months off in April 2020 due to our depression.
+We literally shut all the blinds and cut ourselves off from the world during that time.
 We reached a point where we had to prioritize our mental health above anything else.

-In January 2021 (2 years after we began the application process), our lawyer called to let us know that we were now approved to stay in the Netherlands indefinitely.
+In January 2021 (2 years after we began the application process to the Netherlands), our lawyer called to let us know that we were now approved to stay in the Netherlands indefinitely!
 With this burden lifted, we are now able to think positively and more creatively.
 We have been holding back for the last 5 years on making fun new merchandise, and now we finally got the green light to start.
 Photo below is of us at the IND (The Immigration and Naturalization Service) getting approved to stay in the Netherlands:

 Thank you for reading,